felixnext/disaster_pipeline/README.md

 From there on I experimented with the data in relation to target variables to build hypothesis about the usefulness of certain features (you can see the process in the ML Notebook).
 I then tested these hypothesis against the baseline model.

-The current best approach is:

-TODO
+The current best approach is a combination of GloVe and Tf-IDF as input features and a LogisticRegression Classifier per output category (reaching an F1-Score ~0.675).

 ## External Libraries

 The code depends on various external libraries:

 * Python Tool Stack (`pandas`, `numpy`, `scikit-learn`)
-* TensorFlow
 * Flask
 * SQLAlchemy